-While creating a package, you may want to add different configurations and variants of the package.
-There are two main inputs that define packages: settings and options.
-Read more about them in this section.
+While creating a package you might want to add different configurations and variants of the package.
+There are 2 main inputs that define packages: settings and options.
+Read about them in this section

 16.3.3 How to obtain the dependents of a given package?